 Ryan Hazel, 14, was found dead after after a dog attack in Dighton, Massachusetts.

-UPDATE 05/17/19: The fundraiser for the family of a 14-year old boy brutally killed by dogs has now surpassed $42,000.
+The fundraiser for the family of a 14-year old boy brutally killed by dogs has now surpassed $42,000.
 It's stated goal was only $5,000.
 On May 9, Ryan Hazel was killed by up to four dogs at 2477 Maple Swamp Road in Dighton while their owner was away.
 There were 11 adult dogs on the property and 9 puppies.
-Four dogs -- three Dutch shepherds and one Belgian malinois -- were loose in an outdoor fenced area during the attack; the other dogs were caged.
+Four dogs -- one Dutch shepherd and three Belgian malinois -- were loose in an outdoor fenced area during the attack; the other dogs were caged at the time.

 The property and four attacking dogs belong to Scott Dunmore, 49, who is a professional dog trainer and highly regarded in "Schutzhund," a competitive sport for protection dogs.
 Dunmore's website, 3 Dogs Running, states he is the "only decoy in the country to be certified in all four major dog sports (Mondio Ring, French Ring, PSA and IPO)."
 It is unknown what level of protection training the dogs that killed Ryan had.
 Dunmore has been cooperating with investigators.

 During a news conference last week, Bristol County District Attorney Thomas Quinn III said that Ryan regularly cared for the dogs when Dunmore was away.
 Last Thursday, Ryan's grandmother drove him to the property at 6:00 pm and waited in the car while he completed his tasks.
 When he did not return in 45 minutes, she called his parents.
 His parents quickly contacted a neighbor to check on Ryan who found him suffering from "traumatic injuries" and called 911 at 7:59 pm.